Send the link below via email or IMCopy

 25% of total score

-Give you TWO prompts from a choice of 4 different skills
+Give you THREE prompts from a choice of 3 different skills AND time periods

 Cause and Effect